Line 6 automation gets closer every day...

 A line with history

-The busiest
+The busiest line

 Among its most notable interesting facts is Cuatro Caminos station, which is the deepest in the entire network at 49 metres underground, and Carpetana, where Miocene remains were discovered, giving rise to an underground palaeontological museum.
-There is also art in its stations, such as murals by artists like Eladio García de Santibáñez or Alfaraz, and the planetary sphere of Arganzuela-Planetario.
+There is also art in its stations, with murals by artists like Eladio García de Santibáñez and Alfaraz, and the planetary sphere of Arganzuela-Planetario.
 This line has been the setting for many audiovisual productions, such as Cuéntame, Valeria and Cardo.
 In addition, close to Pacifico station is the impressive Nave de Motores, which housed the giant engines that powered the metro until the 1960s, similar to those of the Titanic.
-Line 6 not only connects key points of the city, but also historical, cultural and technological moments that make it unique.
+Line 6 not only connects key points of the city, but also historical, cultural and technological moments that make it unique..

 Diverse and frenetic

 Line 6 of the Madrid Metro stands out for its historical, technical and cultural relevance within the network.
-It connects to all underground lines, except MetroSur, and is one of the busiest, with stations such as Moncloa, Príncipe Pío and Avenida de América receiving thousands of passengers every day
+It connects to all underground lines, except MetroSur, and is one of the busiest, with stations such as Moncloa, Príncipe Pío and Avenida de América receiving thousands of passengers every day.

 Its construction began in 1969, with the goal of improving connectivity between different areas of the city and was inaugurated on 11 October 1979.
 The original section ran from Cuatro Caminos to Pacífico with a route of 6,977 metres and ten stations.